chornos13/chornos13/README.md

 Right now, I’m focused on improving a Smart TV app.
 My role involves ensuring high-quality user experiences and optimizing performance.

 ## 📚 Mentorship & Leadership
-I’m passionate about mentoring the next generation of developers.
-Over the years, I’ve mentored interns from both **college** and **high school** levels, helping them grow their technical skills and fostering their interest in software development.
+I lead the Smart TV engineering team and have mentored college and high school interns, helping them develop technical skills in software development.

 ## 🌱 I’m Always Learning
 I'm continuously improving my skill set in **performance optimization**, **test-driven development (TDD)**, and exploring new technologies to stay on the cutting edge of web development.